PonkeDanker/travandromalgbti/content/news/2023-calendar.md

 +++
 date = "2023-01-23"
-title = "2023 LGBTI+ Traveller & Roma Calendar just published" [extra] image = "/2023-calendar-square.png"
+title = "2023 LGBTI+ Traveller & Roma Calendar NEWLY published" [extra] image = "/2023-calendar-square.png"
-summary = "The annual LGBTI+ Traveller & Roma Calendar has been newly published."
+summary = "The annual LGBTI+ Traveller & Roma Calendar has been just published."
 +++

 This 2023 calendar has been printed for Traveller & Roma organisations and families to welcome LGBT+ members of their community, and for LGBT+ organisations and families to be supportive and inclusive of LGBT+ Traveller & Roma.
 Please share and promote widely!